jan9won/article/linux-shell/useful-shell-commands-and-configurations/en.md

   - `gid` is user's primary group
   - everything behind `groups` is user's supplementary groups

-## ☑️ Configure SSH Access of the User
+## ☑️ Setup SSH Access of a New User

 > This section assumes OpenSSH version 8.8